 Ford shifting 550 jobs to boost SUV production in Kentucky

-March 19, 2019 by Bruce Schreiner The Associated Press
+By Bruce Schreiner The Associated Press

 March 19, 2019 – Ford Motor Co. said Tuesday it will shift 550 jobs to its Kentucky Truck Plant to boost production of its Expedition and Lincoln Navigator to meet growing demand for its large SUVs.